Brown Tips on Houseplants

 Top causes of brown tips on houseplants

-Brown tips usually appear when the leaf edge dries faster than the plant can replace water and nutrient flow.
+Brown tips are usually a leaf-edge stress signal, not a disease diagnosis by itself.
 Symptoms can overlap, so confirm moisture, light, and root-zone conditions before making multiple changes at once.

 Check these first